 BIO 100 Concepts of Biology 4 SH

 This is an introductory course for the non-science major.
 Basic concepts from cell structure and function to evolution and ecology are studied and related to current human concerns.
 Laboratory activities, which range from microscope investigation to field study, complement the lecture.
 Every semester (3 hrs lecture — 3 hrs laboratory).
-General Education: Lab Science.
+General Education: Lab Science; Competency: Scientific Inquiry.

 BIO 103 General Biology I 4 SH

 This is the first half of a two-semester introductory course in which the major principles of biology are studied.
 Topics investigated are the chemical and physical foundations of life, cell structure and function, metabolism, development and genetics.
-Prerequisite: Successful completion of MAT 098 and WRT 098, or placement testing above the 098 level in Mathematics and Writing.
+Prerequisite: Successful completion of MAT 098/100P and WRT 098/101P, or placement testing above the 098 level in Mathematics and Writing.
 Fall semester — Day, Spring semester — Evening (3 hrs lecture — 3 hrs laboratory).
-General Education: Lab Science only if both BIO 103 and 104 are completed.
+General Education: Lab Science only if both BIO 103 and 104 are completed; Competency: Scientific Inquiry.

 BIO 104 General Biology II 4 SH

-This is the second half of a two-semester introductory course in which the major principles of biology are studied.
-Topics investigated include evolution, ecology, animal behavior and the characteristics of the five kingdoms of life (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: BIO 103 with a minimum grade of “C” or better.
+This is the second half of a two-semester introductory course in which the major principles of biology are examined.
+Topics discussed address the process and pattern of organismal evolution.
+(3 hrs lecture — 3 hrs laboratory).
+Prerequisite: BIO 103 with a minimum grade of “C-” or better.
 Fall semester — Evening.
 Spring semester — Day.
-General Education: Lab Science only if both BIO 103 and 104 are completed.
+General Education: Lab Science only if both BIO 103 and 104 are completed; Competency: Scientific Inquiry.

 BIO 105 Anatomy and Physiology I 4 SH

 This course is the first half of a two-semester course providing an introduction to the structure and function of the human organism.
 Topics covered include an introduction to anatomical terminology, biological chemistry, cells, tissues and the following systems: integumentary, skeletal, muscular and nervous.
 Laboratory exercises complement the lecture material.
 Fall semester.
 (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: Enrollment in a B.S. or B.A. program, as well as successful completion of MAT 098 and WRT 098, or placement testing above the 098 level in Mathematics and Writing.
+Prerequisite: Enrollment in a BS or BA program in Pre-Nursing, Health Promotion, or in Health Education, as well as successful completion of MAT100P and WRT101P or placement testing above the MAT100P or WRT101P level in Mathematics and Writing.
+Competency: Scientific Inquiry.

 BIO 106 Anatomy and Physiology II 4 SH

 This course is the second half of a two-semester course providing an introduction to the structure and function of the human organism.
 Topics covered include the circulatory, immune, respiratory, digestive, urinary and reproductive systems.
 Laboratory exercises complement the lecture material.
 Spring semester (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: BIO 105 with a minimum grade of “C” or better.
+Prerequisite: BIO 105 with a minimum grade of “C-” or better.
+Competency: Scientific Inquiry.

 BIO 110 The Animal World 4 SH

 The characteristics of representative vertebrate and invertebrate animals are studied.
 The course is oriented to a phylogenetic approach, progressing from simple to complex forms.
 Consideration is given to functional anatomy, behavior and the role of the animal in its ecosystem.
 Animal dissection is a requirement in the laboratory portion of this course (3 hrs lecture — 3 hrs laboratory).
-General Education: Lab Science.
+General Education: Lab Science; Competency: Scientific Inquiry.

 BIO 115 Plants and Society 4 SH